JetBrains/kotlin-web-demo/examples/Kotlin Koans/Introduction/Object expressions/task.md

 ## Object expressions

-Read about [object expressions](http://kotlinlang.org/docs/reference/object-declarations.html) that play the same role in Kotlin as anonymous classes do in Java.
+Read about [object expressions](http://kotlinlang.org/docs/reference/object-declarations.html) that play the same role in Kotlin as anonymous classes in Java.

 Add an object expression that provides a comparator to sort a list in a descending order using java.util.Collections class.
 In Kotlin you use Kotlin library extensions instead of java.util.Collections,